lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Round
 **Resist:** Willpower

 Make a charisma check against a target within melee range.
-If successful, the target gets –2 to hit on all attacks for the duration.
+If successful, the target gets –2 on all rolls that target their enemies for the duration.
 Then make a melee attack against that target.

 ## Knock Down